benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 # How to build a personal cloud storage server in 1 day or less.

+### Why would you want to create your own cloud storage server?
+- You're in complete control of your data (it's literally on a box right in front of you)
+- You can access your files from anywhere with an internet connection
+- It's super easy to scale as your data grows
+- You have the option to add more hard drives and have backups of your backups (i.e. RAID)
+- You can unplug and take your data with you anywhere (i.e. if you're offline and need your data)
+- Moving files & folders is as easy as moving data from one Finder window to another
+- The price is unbeatable.
+You will only have to pay for your RPi and HD, all the software we use is FREE (~$140 CAD for my entire setup (1TB of cloud storage), but you can make yours for <$100).

 ### Preface

 This tutorial was created on March 1st, 2020.
 I will not be updating it much in the future, however, unless there are major changes made to OpenMediaVault or NextCloud, it should still be applicable for years to come.